Healthy Homes Assessment Napier

 Draught Stopping Napier

 Draughts are a major cause of less temperature in homes.
-A humid home costs more to heat, which results in wasting energy and resulting in higher bills.
+A damp home is more expensive to heat, meaning wasting energy and resulting in higher bills.

-If you can feel external air getting in, or see the air is clear from a gap or hole or crack, then it is probably a gap or an opening that requirements sealing in somehow.
-Large cracks and gaps should be fixed permanently.
-Gaps greater than 3mm that let air in or out of the home require to be sealed.
-In the case of an open fireplace isn’t used it may cause draughts and should be shut from.
-Landlords and property managers are accountable for ensuring that these draughts are stopped in the maximum extent possible.
+If you can feel external air coming in or an unobstructed draught coming from a hole or gap and you are able to feel it, it’s most likely a gap or crack that requirements sealing in somehow.
+Large gaps and cracks should be fixed permanently.
+Gaps greater than 3mm that allow air to enter or exit into the home require seals.
+For example, if an open fireplace isn’t used it may cause draughts and should be sealed off.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed whenever possible.

-You don’t require to block up intentional holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for the movement of the structure as the house heats and cools, in order to let them be closed and opened instead of than being stuck.
-We will examine every window and door in an Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes in the building.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the building when the house gets warmer and cooler, in order to let them be opened and closed rather instead of being stuck.
+We will examine all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections